ivyleen/Detecting-Memory-Leaks-in-CPP-Applications/README.md

 # Detecting-Memory-Leaks-in-C-C-Applications
-This repository will follow the Udemy course for detecting memory leaks in C/C++ applications made from Umar Lone.
+This repository will follow the Udemy course for detecting memory leaks in C/C++ applications created by Umar Lone.

 # How to compile